VargheseTresa/SpringBoard/CAP2/Readme.md

 Approximately 70% of the customers who left the company had Fibre Optic Internet service.
 This along with above data which indicates that better internet service from competitor could be a significant factor to customer churn

+### Statistical estimation of mean churn score for customers who churn

+Bootstrapping technique was applied to statistically estimate the confidence interval for the difference in mean churn score for customers who churn and customers who do not churn.
+The 95% confidence interval of the difference between mean churn scores of customers from both categories is estimated to be between 31.74 and 33.01.

 ## 5. Algorithms & Machine Learning